sathya-pramodh/MultiInstanceLinux/README.md

 ### OBS websocket plugin
 - Download this if and only if you plan on using wall.
 - No need to download this if you are using OBS Studio > 28.0.0
-- Binaries for OBS Studio < 28.0.0 on Debian/Debian-based distros are available at https://github.com/obsproject/obs-websocket/releases
+- Binaries for OBS Studio < 28.0.0 on Debian/Debian-based distros are available in the [releases](https://github.com/obsproject/obs-websocket/releases) tab of the websocket repository.
 - flatpak
 ```
 flatpak install com.obsproject.Studio.Plugin.WebSocket
 ```
-- Arch/Arch-based distros
+- Arch/Arch-based distros - Using [yay](https://github.com/Jguer/yay)
 ```
-# Using yay - AUR helper (https://github.com/Jguer/yay)
 yay -Sy
 yay -S obs-websocket
 ```
 - Note: The script was tested on 'obs-studio-tytan652' available on the AUR (Arch User Repositories).
-- Any bugs on other versions can be posted in the Issues tab.
+- Any bugs on other versions can be posted in the [Issues](https://github.com/sathya-pramodh/MultiInstanceLinux/issues) tab.

 ## Download the latest release from the releases page